Your baby does not need "brain-boosting" toys.

-In the early weeks, your baby will be awake for surprisingly short periods — typically 30 to 90 minutes at a time.
-Within that window, they'll feed, have their nappy changed, and perhaps have a brief moment of alertness.
-There isn't much "playtime" in the traditional sense, and that's completely normal.
+In the early weeks, your baby will be awake for surprisingly short periods, typically 30 to 90 minutes at a time.
+Within that window, they will feed, have their nappy changed, and perhaps have a brief moment of alertness.
+There is not much "playtime" in the traditional sense, and that is completely normal.

 What’s inside*